-Applications for an In-year admission should be made directly to the school.
+Applications for an in year admission should be made directly to the school.

-Places will be allocated in accordance with the Admissions Criteria.
+Places will be allocated in accordance with the admissions criteria.

 Where applications for admission exceed the number of places available, the following criteria will be applied:

-“Looked after children”: children in the care of Trafford MBC – residing in M33, WA14 & WA15 areas.
+- Looked after children: children in the care of Trafford MBC – residing in M33, WA14 & WA15 areas.

-Siblings: Children who have brothers or sisters currently enrolled at the School at the time of admission who are living at the same address as part of the same family unit.
+- Siblings: Children who have brothers or sisters currently enrolled at the school at the time of admission who are living at the same address as part of the same family unit.
 (Siblings are defined as half/step/foster brother or sisters or any other children living at the same address.)

-Distance from School: The priority catchment for Sale High School includes post code areas, M33,WA14 and WA15.
+- Distance from school: The priority catchment for Sale High School includes post code areas, M33,WA14 and WA15.
 If demand exceeds the admission number, the rank order will be determined by the proximity of the child’s home to school.

 Unsuccessful applicants may ask to be placed on a waiting list and considered for any places that may arise in the future.
 These places will be awarded in accordance with the criteria listed above irrespective of how long someone may have been on the waiting list.
-There is a seperate waiting list for each group.
+There is a separate waiting list for each group.

-All applicants who have been unsuccessful will have the right to appeal to an independent Appeals Panel (Education Act 1993.)
+All applicants who have been unsuccessful will have the right to appeal to an independent appeals panel (Education Act 1993.)
 Parents wishing to exercise this right should indicate their intention in writing, direct to the school within 28 days of notification.